JiawangBian/Unsupervised-Indoor-Depth/README.md

 [![depth visualization](https://img.youtube.com/vi/A6OTJegbFzY/0.jpg)](https://www.youtube.com/watch?v=A6OTJegbFzY)

+ ## If you find our work useful in your research please consider citing our paper:

+    @inproceedings{bian2019depth,
+      title={Unsupervised Scale-consistent Depth and Ego-motion Learning from Monocular Video}, author={Bian, Jia-Wang and Li, Zhichao and Wang, Naiyan and Zhan, Huangying and Shen, Chunhua and Cheng, Ming-Ming and Reid, Ian}, booktitle= {Thirty-third Conference on Neural Information Processing Systems (NeurIPS)}, year={2019}
+    }

+    @article{bian2020depth,
+      title={Unsupervised Depth Learning in Challenging Indoor Video: Weak Rectification to Rescue}, author={Bian, Jia-Wang and Zhan, Huangying and Wang, Naiyan and Chin, Tat-Jun and Shen, Chunhua and Reid, Ian}, journal={arXiv preprint arXiv:2006.02708},
+      year={2020}
+    }

  ## Core contributions
   1. We analyze the effects of complicated camera motions on unsupervised depth learning.
   2. We release an rectified NYUv2 dataset for unsupvised learning of single-view depth CNN.

  ## Datasets